seed-labs/seed-emulator/docs/thoughts/simulator_merging.md

 - (11): Overlapping IX and AS.

 For overlapping AS:
-- Overlapping internal networks (try merge network).
+- Overlapping internal networks (don't try to merge them, treat them as different networks).
+- Overlapping internet exchange (error out)

-- For overlapping network:
+For overlapping IX:
-- Node IP conflict (try merge node?)
-- Router IP conflict (try merge node?)
-- RS IP conflict (just pick one, RS are the same)

-For merging nodes:
-- Conflicting router configurations,
-- Conflicting hosts node services.
+- Keep only one of the RS; RSes are the same, so it does not matter which to keep.

 ## Layers